Section 1. Definition.

 The Board of Directors may charter an organization as a component society if the organization meets the following requirements:

-The organization, if a territory of the United States or outside of the United States, is composed of no fewer than twenty-five (25) voting members of the College over two consecutive years.
+The organization, if a territory of the United States is composed of no fewer than twenty-five (25) voting members of the College over two consecutive years.

 Except as provided in these bylaws, the defined geographic area of the organization does not encroach upon the territory of another component society;